 States Vary Significantly in Their Cost of Living and the Purchasing Power of Their Minimum Wage

-The cost of living (i.e., the resources required to purchase a given set of goods and services) varies significantly across the country because of regional differences in consumer prices.
-This variation means that a nominal (or “face-value”) wage of $10.00 in two different states may buy a family more in one state than another.
-A nominal wage can be converted into a real wage or cost-of-living adjusted (COLA) wage to account for state price differences and offer a way to compare purchasing power more consistently across states.
-For example, Hawaii’s prices are 19.3% higher than the national average, whereas Mississippi’s prices are over 15% lower than the national average.8 Hawaii’s minimum wage, of $10.10 in 2021, therefore buys less in terms of real purchasing power ($8.47) than Mississippi’s minimum wage of $7.25 (which represents $8.59 in purchasing power).
+The cost of living (i.e., the amount of money required to maintain a standard of living) varies significantly across the country because of regional differences in consumer prices.
+This variation means that a nominal wage (wage not adjusted for inflation) of $10.00 in two different states may buy a family more in one state than another.
+A nominal wage can be converted into a real wage by accounting for inflation or a cost-of-living adjusted (COLA) wage, which incorporates state price differences.
+A COLA wage offers a way to compare purchasing power more consistently across states.
+For example, Hawaii’s prices are 12.0% higher than the national average, whereas Mississippi’s prices are 12.2% lower than the national average.8 It can therefore be beneficial to compare Hawaii’s minimum wage in terms of real purchasing power, $10.71 (nominal minimum wage of $12.00 in 2022), to Mississippi’s minimum wage in terms of real purchasing power, $8.26 (nominal minimum wage of $7.25 in 2022).
 Examining both a state’s nominal minimum wage and COLA minimum wage is therefore critical when making policy.

 Higher State Minimum Wages Can Improve Child and Family Outcomes Through Greater Access to Resources

 Higher state minimum wages can result in higher incomes, which can help families more easily access essential resources such as housing, food, health care, and transportation.9 Greater access to basic needs can reduce parental stress, which may improve a child’s caregiving environment and reduce the likelihood that an infant or toddler will experience abuse, neglect, or other adverse experiences at home.10